Vestibular issues including balance retraining

 Physiotherapy plays a central role in treating vestibular disorders, including balance retraining.
 The goal is to reduce dizziness, improve balance, and help the brain adapt to inner ear changes.
 Here’s how physiotherapists approach this:

-A specialized form of therapy that uses exercises to address:
+A specialised form of therapy that uses exercises to address:

 Habituation